Valid Instrumental Variables Selection Methods using Negative Control Outcomes and Constructing Efficient Estimator: Simulations

 \section{Simulations}

-In this section, we confirm properties of our proposed method and compare with the method put forward by Liao, 2013 and DiTraglia, 2016.
-We show that 1) our proposed method has the same asymptotic variance as GMM, 2) pre-specified valid IVs is not necessary to our proposed method when there are some NCOs, and 3) we confirm how the parameter estimator fluctuates when the tuning parameters $\kappa_{1},\, \kappa_{2n},\, \tau_{n},\, w,\, \lambda_{n}$, and $\delta$ are varied.
-The simulation setting is as follows (similar as Liao, 2013 and Miao and Tchetgen Tchetgen, 2018): \begin{description} \item{{\bf Candidates of IVs, treatment, and unmeasured covariate}}
+In this section, we confirm properties of our proposed method and compare with the method put forward by Liao, 2013, DiTraglia, 2016, and some methods used in a mendelian randomization.
+Our simulation is constructed by two situations: \begin{enumerate} \item Confirming the performance of our proposed method and the previous methods through under the setting of Liao, 2013. \item Confirming the performance of our proposed method and the previous methods through under the setting of Gkatzionis et al. (2021); more realistic setting for a mendelian randomization. \end{enumerate} Through the situation 1., we show that 1) our proposed method has the same asymptotic variance as GMM, 2) pre-specified valid IVs is not necessary to our proposed method when there are some NCOs.
+Through the situation 2., we show that our proposed method works well under some mendelian randomization settings when there are some NCOs.
+To confirm these properties, we summarize descriptive statistics of estimates for each procedure.
+The number of iterations for simulations is 1,000.
+The details of simulation under the setting of Liao, 2013 is appeared in appendix G.